aosabook/500lines/static-analysis/StaticAnalysisChapter.md

     This covers the actual act of writing the code, the time spent reading the documentation for libraries you use, and figuring out how to get at the information you need to write the analysis.
 This could involve reading in a file of code, parsing it to understand the structure, and then making your specific check on that structure.

-     Parsing code into a representative structure is a complicated business, and gets more complicated as the language grows.
-In this chapter, we'll be depending on internal data structures used by the compiler.
-This means that we don't have to worry about reading files or parsing them, but it does mean we have to work with data structures that are not in our control and that sometimes feel clumsy or ugly.

-     Besides all the work we'll save by not having to parse the code by ourselves, working with the same data structures that the compiler uses means that our checks will be based on an accurate assessment of the compilers understanding -- which means our check will be accurate to how the code actually runs.

 We're going to work through these steps for each of the individual checks implemented in this chapter.
-Step 1 requires enough understanding of the language we're analyzing to empathize with the kinds of problems it's users face.
+Step 1 requires enough understanding of the language we're analyzing to empathize with the problems its users face.
 All the code in this chapter is Julia code, written to analyze Julia code.

 # A Very Brief Introduction to Julia

 Julia is a young language aimed at technical computing.
 It was released at version 0.1 in the Spring of 2012; as of the summer of 2014, it has reached version 0.3.
-In general, Julia looks a lot like Python, but with some type annotations and without any object-oriented stuff.
+In general, Julia looks a lot like Python, but with some optional type annotations and without any object-oriented stuff.
 The feature that most programmers will find novel in Julia is multiple dispatch, which has a pervasive impact on both API design and on other design choices in the language.

 Here is a snippet of Julia code: